 Now, imagine if you had set the goal to six years instead of six months!
 You’d end up feeling miserable trying to force yourself to finish one book per month.
 You might even quit reading altogether.
 Think of the feeling of disappointment/failure you’d have to deal with, knowing you couldn’t reach your goal.
 As you can see, it’d be easier to give it your all, knowing you only have to do it for just a couple of months.

 If you make a long-term commitment straight off the bat, you are getting yourself into an unknown future.
 It’s like placing yourself into an unfamiliar future laced with possible failure.
-On the other hand, short-term goals are like a swimmer testing the waters to know if it’s hot, cold, or just the right temperature.
+On the other hand, short-term objecectives are like a swimmer testing the waters to know if it’s hot, cold, or just the right temperature.
 If the water is suited to your taste, you can dive right in and enjoy a swim.
 However, if it isn’t what you expected, you can either stop or make necessary adjustments.
-Setting short-term milestones is a great way of achieving positive long-term results.
+Setting short milestones is a great way of achieving positive results.

 Short-Term Goals and Long-Term Vision